standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 ### Parsing Errors

 Parsing errors are generated when the importer cannot make sense of the contents of a CIMPL statement.
-> Note: Parsing error messages include the file, line, and column number, and can be linked directly to a location in a CIMPL file where parsing failed.
+> **Note**: Parsing error messages include the file, line, and column number, and can be linked directly to a location in a CIMPL file where parsing failed.

 Most other types of errors (with the exception of mapping errors) cannot be linked to a specific file location because they represent some type of  logical inconsistency.